-Installing a disk drive or solid-state drive in the 31E/2B, 31E/1C, or 31E/2C system or in an expansion unit About this task
+Installing a disk drive or solid-state drive in the 17M/MB, 17M/MC, 17M/MD, 79M/HB, 79M/HC, or 79M/HD or in an expansion unit About this task

-Complete the following steps to install a disk drive or solid-state drive in the system or in an expansion
+Complete the following steps to install a disk drive or solid-state drive in the system or in an expansion unit:

 - 1. If the slot you want to use contains a disk drive filler, remove the disk drive filler from the slot.
-For instructions, see "Removing a disk drive filler from the 31E/2B, 31E/1C, or 31E/2C" on page 52. - 2.
-Unlock the drive handle by squeezing it and pulling it out toward you.
-If the handle is not all the way out, the drive does not slide into the system or an expansion unit. - 3.
-Hold the drive by the top and bottom edges as you position the drive, and insert it into the system or the expansion unit.
-Do not hold the drive by the handle. - 4.
-Slide the drive halfway into the system or expansion unit. - 5.
-On the Verify Device Concurrent Add display, verify that the selected drive is the drive you want to install, then press Enter. - 6.
-When the identify LED flashes, slide the drive all the way into the system or an expansion unit, and push the drive handle (A) in until it locks, as shown in Figure 6.
+For instructions, see "Removing a disk drive filler from the 17M/MB, 17M/MC, 17M/MD, 79M/HB, 79M/HC, or 79M/HD" on page 48. - 2.
+If the drive you are installing does not have a bezel preinstalled, then perform the tasks to install a bezel on the drive, then continue with this procedure from step 3.
+For instructions to install a bezel, see "Installing a disk drive bezel in a disk drive or filler" on page 52. - 3.
+Unlock the drive handle (A) by squeezing it and pulling it out toward you.
+If the handle is not all the way out, the drive does not slide into the system or expansion unit.

+4. Hold the drive by the top and bottom edges as you position the drive, and insert it into the system or the expansion unit.

+Note: Do not hold the drive only by the handle.
+Support the drive by holding the drive by its sides.

+- 5. Slide the drive halfway into the system or expansion unit. - 6.
+On the Verify Device Concurrent Add display, verify that the selected drive is the drive you want to install, then press Enter. - 7.
+When the identify LED flashes, slide the drive all the way into the system or an expansion unit, and push the drive handle (A) in until it locks.
+See Figure 6 showing installing a drive in the system.

 Figure 6.
-Installing the disk drive in the system
+Installing the drive in the system

-7. If you are installing more than one drive, perform all the steps in this procedure until all drives are installed.
+- 8. On the console, press Enter to indicate that you have installed the drive. - 9.
+If you are installing more than one disk drive or solid-state drive, perform all the steps in this procedure until all disk drives or solid-state drives are installed.

-Proceed to the procedure for verifying the disk drive or solid-state drive installation.
+You can proceed to verifying the disk drive or solid-state drive installation procedure.